crossfire151/Fable-III-Patcher/README.md

 # Looking for Voluntary Translators!

 Currently this Patcher only Supports English.
-As this Patcher grows in the upcoming future this application will need to be translated to support the NEW upcoming DLC Installtion feature.
+As this Patcher grows in the upcoming future this application will need to be translated to support the NEW upcoming DLC Installation feature.

 # DECLARATION -> READ ME!

 This software will gain in size as it updates,
 The software instelf contains all the relevent dependencies to help Fable 3 run as expected by everyone.
-This software also will contain all the required files for the DLC's, this will noticibily increase the file size of the Fable III Patcher.exe, You will notice the size of the file exceed 1GB; this saves everyone having to hunt for the correct working DLC version, where I say "working" and "correct", I mean this in literal sence as some guides seem a little confusing to follow as they are not very well detailed, I myself admit that I found this a little difficult to get working; this involved a lot of googling to find the best guide.
+This software also will contain all the required files for the DLC's, this will noticibily increase the file size of the Fable III Patcher.exe, where I say "working" and "correct", I mean this in literal sence as some guides seem a little confusing to follow as they are not very well detailed, I myself admit that I found this a little difficult to get working; this involved a lot of googling to find the best guide.
 The DLC Installer will do all the painful work for you.
+The DLC will be downloaded from my cloud, this is incase Microsoft make things worse and delete the content; (I mean come on, who trusts Microsoft (shrug)?).

 # BACKUP, BACKUP, BACKUP!!